-Racial/Ethnic Composition of Program Faculty, Supervisors, and Students NSU's Ph.D.
-MET Program is proud to have a broad range of diversity represented a
+Racial/Ethnic Composition of Program Faculty, Supervisors, and Students

 NSU's Ph.D.
 MFT Program is proud to have a broad range of diversity represented among our faculty, supervisors, and students.
 Below is a chart depicting the composition of our faculty, students and supervisors based on IPEDS classification.